xSourPatchx/DeuxCentsCardGame/MasterTodoList2.md

 ### Unity Preparation
 10. **Unity-Friendly Patterns**
     - [ ] Make all game objects serializable by marking key classes with `[Serializable]` so Unity can handle them in the editor/inspector
-    - [ ] Use events for UI updates instead of direct calls
+    - [x] Use events for UI updates instead of direct calls
     - [ ] Minimize static references to favor instance-based architecture for Unity compatibility and testability
+      - [ ] IUIGameView.DisplayAllHands() takes List<IPlayer>: `void DisplayAllHands(List<IPlayer> players, int dealerIndex);`.
+For Unity, you might want to just raise an event instead: Add to IGameEventManager `void RaiseAllHandsDisplay(List<Player> players, int dealerIndex);`.
+Then Unity can subscribe and decide how to render (3D card models, 2D sprites, etc.)
     - [ ] Separate game simulation from rendering, since logic happens in `Update`, rendering in UI
     - [ ] Create MonoBehaviour wrappers for core classes